GiuseppeGq20/ipersonica/elaborato/smallPerturbance.md

 - slip flow on the body:
   $$n_x + vn_y+wn_z=0$$

-> Note: we can se that in this set of partial differential equations the one
+> Note: we can see that in this set of partial differential equations the one
-> relative to $x$ component of the momentum is indipendent from the others, and
+> relative to $x$ component of the momentum is independent of the others, and
 > the $u$ does not appear in the boundary conditions, thus we can ignore it and
 > solve the system without it and then calculate the $u$ component of the
 > velocity from the energy equation.

-## Analisys of the flow field of an airfoil in hypersonic regime in the limits of the small perturbance theory
+## Analysis of the flow field of an airfoil in hypersonic regime in the limits of the small perturbance theory

 for a 2D airfoil moving at $Ma>>1$ in the limit of small perturbance theory we can express the equation of motion as: